Hacker0x01/docs.hackerone.com/docs/programs/response-sla-metrics.md

 path: "/programs/response-sla-metrics"
 ---

-HackerOne tracks and enables you to define SLA targets for these 4 response efficiency metrics (timers):
+HackerOne tracks and enables you to define SLA targets for these 4 response efficiency metrics, or also known as timers:

 Response Efficiency Metric | Details
 -------------------------- | -------------